An ankle fracture is a break in one or more of the bones of the ankle joint – the tibia, fibula and talus. Two joints are involved in ankle fractures:

 CT or MRI scans are sometimes needed for:

-Your bone may be out of alignment or be unstable and therefore you will need to have an operation to ‘fix’ the bone in place with a plate or screws.
-After surgery, your leg will be in plaster and you may be discharged quickly.
 You may need to take medication in order to manage your pain.
-Your doctor will discuss this with you.
+Your Physio/Doctor will discuss this with you.
 You can also wriggle your toes regularly.
 After your cast is removed the ankle has not been moving for several weeks, it is common to experience:

 The choice between conservative and operative treatment will depend on individual circumstances.
 Evidence as to which produces the best long-term outcomes is mixed and sometimes contradictory, although a 2012 review concluded that generally unstable fractures fare better with surgical treatment, the decision being based on the degree of distal fibular dislocation and the fracture type.